 Aging in men can involve decreasing levels of available testosterone.
 Some studies have found lower testosterone to be associated with worse sleep and greater problems with obstructive sleep apnea (OSA), a breathing disorder.
 Evidence suggests that there is a complex relationship involving obesity, sleep, and male hormones, but further research is needed to clarify the connection between testosterone and sleep.

 Sleep can be disrupted by underlying health problems, many of which do not affect men and women equally.

-Men have higher rates of cardiovascular disease and chronic lung problems, both of which can negatively affect sleep.
-Excess alcohol consumption is more common in men , and alcohol can interfere with sleep architecture and reduce sleep quality.
+Men have higher rates of cardiovascular disease and chronic lung problems , both of which can negatively affect sleep.
+Excess alcohol consumption is more common in men , and can interfere with sleep architecture and reduce sleep quality.

-Women are more likely than men to be diagnosed with depression and anxiety, mental health conditions that often contribute to difficulty falling asleep or staying asleep.
-Frequent urination at night, known as nocturia, can hinder sleep and affects more than 75% of women over age 40, often because of a connection to higher rates of incontinence and overactive bladder in women.
-Women are more likely to experience heartburn and acid reflux, which can worsen overall sleep.
+Women are more likely to be diagnosed with anxiety , a mental health condition that often contributes to difficulty falling asleep or staying asleep.
+Women are also more likely to experience heartburn and acid reflux , which can worsen overall sleep.